plinioseniore/capyknock/FIRSTRUN.md

 ## Restrict Internet Access

 The server doesn't require internet access because the SPA packes are read from the wire using libcap or similar libraries via Scapy, for this reason you can set a rule that restrict internet access either inbound and outbound as additional security to ensure that cannot be abused.
+When creating those rules in the firewall, ensure that they don't match the [rule prefix](https://github.com/plinioseniore/capyknock/blob/main/capyknock_winfirewall.py#L184) otherwise you can get errors while the server try to manipulate the rules.